1 Genes, Genomes and Genome Browsers

 Figure 1.3: Actual length of the human genome when scale bar equals one centimeter.
 Naken mitochondrial DNA is too small to be shown.
 It is a small circular DNA molecule, with a circumference of 55 microns.

 Like most animals, humans are diploid.
 Thus, their somatic cells5 harbor 22 pairs of autosomes6 and one pair of sex chromosomes (either XX or XY).
-Thus, over two meters of DNA is crammed into each somatic nucleus!
-But the diameter of the average mammalian nucleus is only 6 microns or 0.006 of a millimeter.
-How does the diploid genome fit?
-And how does it keep from becoming a tangled mess?
+Thus, over two meters (2000 mm) of DNA is crammed into each somatic nucleus!
+But the diameter of the average mammalian nucleus is only 6 microns or 0.006 of a millimeter!
+How does the diploid genome fit in the nucleus?
+And how does it prevented from becoming a tangled mess?
 First, the diameter of the DNA double helix is only two angstroms7 but also, each chromosome is carefully packaged by proteins in a systematic and stereotypical manner (Figure 1.4).

 This image is modified from Uhler and Shivashankar, 2017.
 It shows the various levels of chromosome packing found in nuclei during interphase of the cell cycle.
 The first level of packing requires an octamer of histone proteins that assemble into a ball-like structure called a *nucleosome*.
 Naked DNA wraps around these octamers forming 'beads on a string'.
 Additional levels of packing into chromatin fibers and topological associated domains requires additional proteins.
 Individual chromosomes (23 pairs in humans) are then carefully orgnanized within the cell nucleus in a cell type-dependent manner.